betsy-paul/codepath_WebDev_Prework/README.md

-* [ ] List anything else that you can get done to improve the app functionality! search bar - done pop out on hover - done nav panel - working on it
+* [ ] List anything else that you can get done to improve the app functionality! search bar - done pop out on hover - done nav panel - working on it, some bugs to fix. not that it matters now.

 ## Video Walkthrough